Wallaby

 Watch Video

-A wallaby moves at low speeds by leaning forward onto its short front limbs, hoisting itself up with its tail and then shifting its hind legs forward.
+A wallaby moves at low speeds by leaning forward onto its short front limbs, hoisting itself up with its tail, and then shifting its hind legs forward.
 This method of movement is called 'pentapedal' (four limbs + tail) locomotion.
-Recent research has shown that the wallaby's tail with its 20 vertebrae acts like a fifth limb fulfilling the role of a normal leg.
-In this role, it is capable of generating more forward force than all of the wallaby's other limbs combined.
+Recent research has shown that the wallaby's tail, with its 20 vertebrae, acts like a fifth limb, fulfilling the role of a normal leg.
+In this role, it can generate more forward force than all of the wallaby's other limbs combined.

 Wallabies Fighting Wallabies Boxing?